Isaacn123/EnjiriCenterDashboard/README.md

-# Strapi application
+# Enjiri Center application

-A quick description of your strapi application
+A quick description of Enjiri Center application